Capitalism: A Creation Story

 Starting at the end of the 15th century, the extension of a capitalist economy in Europe was accompanied and backed up by colonization.
 The latter “played a key role in the rise of European capitalism.
 It provided some of the surplus that ended up invested in the Industrial Revolution; it enabled the purchase of land-based goods from the East, which allowed Europe to shift its population from agriculture to industrial production; and it funded the military expansion that powered further rounds of colonial conquest.”7

-Under the logic of growth for the sake of growth, seeking new frontiers from which to extract uncompensated value just makes sense.
-By the end of the 19th century, “more than half of Britain’s domestic budget was funded by money appropriated from India and other colonies.”8 Enclosure had been a process of internal colonization, and colonization was a process of enclosure—at the difference that indigenous people were excluded from the realm of rights or even humanity.
+Under the logic of growth for the sake of growth, seeking new frontiers from which to extract uncompensated value makes sense.
+By the end of the 19th century, “more than half of Britain’s domestic budget was funded by money appropriated from India and other colonies.”8 Enclosure had been a process of internal colonization, and colonization was a process of enclosure—the only difference being that Indigenous people had no rights or even a formally recognized humanity.

 The paradox of artificial scarcity

 In cities, competition among refugees from enclosures drove down the cost of labor, destroying the guild system that had previously protected the livelihood of skilled craftsmen.
-As production was no longer about satisfying needs or providing local sufficiency but increasing the owning class profits, people’s lives were now governed by the imperative of intensifying productivity and maximizing output.
+As production was no longer about satisfying needs or providing local sufficiency but increasing the profits of the owning class, people’s lives were now governed by the imperative of intensifying productivity and maximizing output.

 A portrait of John Locke who advocated the seizing of the commons by private landowners